approvals/ApprovalTests.Python/README.md

     pip install pytest-approvaltests
     pytest --approvaltests-use-reporter='PythonNative'

+### Overview

 Approvals work by comparing the test results to a golden master.
 If no golden master exists you can create a snapshot of the current test results and use that as the golden master.
 The reporter helps you manage the golden master.
-Whenever your current results differ from the golden master, the reporter will launch an external application and then change some part of the system.
+Whenever your current results differ from the golden master, Approvals will launch an external application for you to examine the differences.
 Either you will update the master because you expected the changes and they are good, or you will go back to your code and update or roll back your changes to get your results back in line with the golden master.